tacowordpress/Mr.Spicy/README.md

 ```
 ##### Form Status
-A form developed using TacoForm has the data attribute "data-form-status".
+A form developed using MrSpicy has the data attribute "data-form-status".
 You can use this to tell your custom js script what the form's state is.
 Below are the three states.

 `data-form-status="idle"` – form is idle and has not been submitted yet